Thephelpster/CI_PP4_TF/README.md

 ### Forking the GitHub Repository
 The project can be forked in order to make a copy of the original repository and propose changes to the project owner using Pull Requests.
-That can be done by following these steps:
+This can be done by following these steps:
 First, log in to GitHub and locate the [Project's Repository](https://github.com/Thephelpster/CI_PP4_TF).
 At the top of the Repository, on the right side of the page, locate the "Fork" button.
 A copy of the Repository should now be in your GitHub account.